kingapyrek/The-SIR-model---spreading-disease/README.md

-# The SIR model - spreading-disease
+# The SIR model - spreading disease
 ### Javascript project with HTML, CSS

 The SIR model of spreading disease is simualated as canvas with balls: